Mobiprox: Supporting Dynamic Approximate Computing on Mobiles: Evaluation

-We investigate how Mobiprox adapts approximation of the \mnUci{} when the movement scenario is not prescribed.
-The ten users we recruited (details in Section~\ref{sec:methodology}) carried a waist-mounted smartphone that sampled and stored accelerometer and gyroscope signals as the users freely performed six activities (walking, walking upstairs, walking downstairs, sitting, standing and lying) during a ten-minute period.
-Afterwards, we re-run the collected traces on the same phone through a non-approximated \mnUci{} model and Mobiprox with state-based approximation strategy employed.
-Furthermore, to confirm that Mobiprox can be used on a smartphone in real time, we run approximated HAR inference, guided by a confidence-based adaptation strategy, directly on the phone as the data is getting collected.
-Analyzing the logs we have not observed any significant discrepancies (i.e. in terms of inference delay or inferred class mismatch) between on-device sampling and inference, and trace-based inference, confirming that Mobiprox affords smooth real-time approximation of mobile deep learning.
+We investigate how Mobiprox performs on a battery-powered commodity Android phone when the scenario of use is not prescribed.
+On all ten phones Mobiprox successfully ran real-time adaptation and the inference of \mnUci{} for human activity recognition.
+In addition, we re-ran the collected sensor traces on the same phone with both state-based and confidence-based approximation strategy employed.
+Analyzing the logs we have not observed any discrepancies (in terms of inference delay or inferred class mismatch) between on-device sampling and inference, and trace-based inference, confirming that Mobiprox affords smooth real-time approximation of mobile deep learning.

 In Table~\ref{tab:unscripted} we compare the inference performance and energy savings for the confidence-based adaptation engine with exponential increase of approximation and the state-driven adaptation strategy with the linear increase.
-Since the experiments were unscripted and we do not have the ground truth labels, we show the relative accuracy (i.e., the agreement with the non-approximated baseline neural network) and relative energy consumption (i.e., compared to the consumption of the non-approximated model).
+Since the experiments were unscripted and we do not have the ground truth labels, we show the relative accuracy (i.e., the agreement with the non-approximated baseline model) and relative energy consumption (i.e., compared to the consumption of the non-approximated model).
 From the table we observe that the state-based adaptation engine achieves a higher average agreement with the baseline non-approximated model -- 91\%, while consuming 12\% less energy than the baseline.
 The confidence-based engine allows for more energy savings -- up to 15\% -- but with the downside of a lower agreement \mbox{with the non-approximated network -- 83\%.}